-By now we have created 5 iterations of our first basic structure, which together are equal to the value that we would get to if we had simply continued multiplying and dividing off of our octaves by phi in 3 cycles of 13.
-In the following process we can demonstrate how the 5 iterations could be likened to particular Phi-harmonic nodes and points of inter-relation within the total structure.
+By now, we have completed five iterations of our first basic structure, which together yield the same values we would reach by simply continuing to multiply and divide the original octaves by Phi in three cycles of 13.
+In the following process, we can demonstrate how these five iterations correspond to particular Phi-harmonic nodes and points of interrelation within the overall structure.

-The next step is to overlay the 5 iterations, and highlight the intervals naturally created by each, relative to each iteration.
-By viewing the base intervals of the iteration relative to the inter-penetrating intervals of the other four iterations over the top, we create a series of sub-intervals from the perspective of each unique iteration.
+The next step is to overlay the five iterations and highlight the intervals naturally created by each, relative to its own iteration.
+By examining the base intervals of one iteration in the context of the interpenetrating intervals from the other four iterations, we generate a series of sub-intervals from the perspective of each unique iteration.

 By Cree M.J.